What’s the best time to travel this holiday season?

 - Thursday, Dec.
 29

-Other tips include searching on Google Travel for the best airline optimization, and always look at nearby airports for price comparisons.
-Some experts also suggests going through the airline to book your flight rather than a third-party platform.
+Other tips include searching on Google Travel for the best airline optimization and always looking at nearby airports for price comparisons.
+Some experts also suggest going through the airline to book your flight rather than a third-party platform.
 That way, if there are cancelations, you’ll be working with the airline directly.

 Despite all of these tips, expect the flight to be more expensive than other times of the year.
 Also, if you can, consider driving or taking a train.